Graphical convolution, or the flip-and-slide method, is the pictorial way of evaluating the convolution integral

-The integral asks us to plot two things on the same -axis: (the input, unchanged) and (the impulse response, flipped and shifted).
-Multiply pointwise.
-Integrate over .
+Plot two things on the same -axis: (the input, unchanged) and (the impulse response, flipped and shifted).
+Multiply pointwise, integrate over .
 The integral is the area under the product.
-Each value of gives a different shifted , a different product, and a different area — that’s what makes a function of .
+Each value of gives a different shifted , a different product, and a different area, so comes out as a function of .

 Constructing h(t − τ)